When dieting, it’s pretty common to feel deprived (or hungry, at the least) as you parse out calories in order to lose weight.

 For instance, if you are having your usual donut in the morning try to add a fruit.
 If you are making mac&cheese for dinner then add some steamed broccoli on the side.
 Try to substitute the fries with your lunch for a salad.
 Instead of chips have carrot sticks with hummus as a snack.

-t, remember to replenish yourself with lots of water: drink a glass of water before you eat, that alone will help your cravings and give you the water you need.
+Last, but not least, remember to replenish yourself with lots of water: drink a glass of water before you eat, that alone will help your cravings and give you the water you need.

 Considerations